| ↑↑ Home | ↑ Net & Web |

 papers.

 Finally, I have little experience to offer on web directories.
-The WWW Virtual Library
+The

-, the open directory project
+directory project

 and Google directory

-should probably be mentioned.
-The reason I do not use web
+probably be mentioned.
+The reason I do not use web directories is that most of

-ordinary web search will serve just as well if you include one of the words
+as well if you include one of the words "introduction" or "tutorial".
+Finding

-arriving at it.
+several ways of arriving at it.

 In a way, finding something useful on the web is only part of the problem.
 Too often you realize only later that a given source may be useful, in the view of information you found elsewhere, or to supplement it.
 By then you will usually have forgotten both its URL and the exact terms you used to find it with a search engine.
 The latter matters, because often the search results depend on not just the search terms, but also their order and "+" flags.